tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html url="http://www.aerisweather.com/support/docs/api/getting-started/" filename="aerisgettingstarted" ext_web="png" ext_print="png" alt="Aeris getting started tutorial" caption="Aeris getting started tutorial" %}

 The Aeris weather getting started provides information for setting up an application and then making a request in one of several popular languages.
-While showing code in specific languages is undoubtedly more helpful for programmers coding in those languages, the code samples are irrelevant to other users.
+While showing code in specific languages is undoubtedly more helpful for programmers coding in those languages, the code samples might be irrelevant to other users (e.g., Java devs might find the Python code irrelevant and vice versa).
 Focusing in a specific language is often a tradeoff.

 ### Watson and IBM Cloud